ra3xdh/qucs_s-help/source/index.rst

 A "Technical Description" of the Qucs simulator and implemented device models are available online at http://qucs.sourceforge.net/tech/technical.html.

-Spice4qucs example schematics can be found in the spice4qucs source code "examples" directory.
+Qucs-S  example schematics can be found in the Qucs-S v0.0.20 source code "examples" directory.

-Unofficial Qucs build with spice4qucs features enabled called release candidate 6 (rc6) can be downloaded from https://github.com/ra3xdh/qucs/releases/tag/0.0.19S-rc6.
+Qucs_S v0.0.20  build  can be downloaded from https://ra3xdh.github.io/.

 .. only:: html